arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

 When you are running AQL in the cluster, the parsing of the query is done on the Coordinator.
-The Coordinator then chops the query into snippets, which are either to remain on the Coordinator or need to be distributed to the shards on the DBServers over the network.
+The Coordinator then chops the query into snippets, which are either to remain on the Coordinator or need to be distributed to the shards on the DB-Servers over the network.
 The cutting sites are interconnected via *Scatter-*, *Gather-* and *RemoteNodes*.
 These nodes mark the network borders of the snippets.

 The optimizer strives to reduce the amount of data transferred via these network